 A good balance between the two is to get a thermal scope which utilizes both digital and optical zoom in magnification.

 Objective lens is the lens that is used in a thermal scope.
 The most important thing to consider regarding an objective lens is its diameter.
-If the diameter of the lens is small, it offers a narrower field of view and will not operate very well in low light conditions because it does not admit sufficient light.
+If the diameter of the lens is small, it offers a narrower field of view and will not operate very well in low light conditions because it does not admit sufficient light in.

 On the other hand, if the diameter of the lens is large, it offers a greater field of view.
 At the same time, a larger lens lets in more light, allowing you to see more clearly through the scope in low light circumstances.

 A good quality thermal scope may offer power for nearly 8 hours after a single charge, which should be sufficient for a single excursion in dark circumstances.
-Most, if not all, thermal scopes use lithium ion batteries.
+Most (if not all) thermal scopes use lithium ion batteries.
 Some scopes may even come with spare batteries or a quick 1-hour charger to boost the battery power in times of urgent need.